musicvano/Blog/src/csharp/introduction.md

-# Tutorials
+# Inroduction

-Welcome to the Tutorials repository!
-This collection contains Visual Studio solutions designed to help students learn and practice C# programming through hands-on exercises and examples.
+Welcome to the C# tutorials!
+This collection contains solutions designed to help students learn and practice C# programming through hands-on exercises and examples.

 ## Overview

-This repository serves as a centralized learning resource featuring multiple programming tasks, each organized as a separate Visual Studio solution.
+My [GitHub repository](https://github.com/musicvano/Tutorials) serves as a centralized learning resource featuring multiple programming tasks, each organized as a separate Visual Studio solution.
 The tutorials are designed to progressively build your understanding of C# concepts and best practices.

 ## Repository Structure